tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_swaggerhub_smartbear.md

 There's a point at which experimenting with the free Swagger UI tooling hits a wall and you'll need to find another way to move to the next level.
 This is where [SwaggerHub](https://swaggerhub.com) from [Smartbear](https://smartbear.com/) comes in.
 SwaggerHub provides a complete solution for designing, managing, and publishing documentation for your API in ways that will simplify your life as an API technical writer.

 SwaggerHub is used by more than 15,000 software teams across the globe.
-As the Swagger spec becomes more of an industry standard for API documentation, SwaggerHub's swagger-specific tooling becomes essential.
+As the OpenAPI spec becomes more of an industry standard for API documentation, SwaggerHub's swagger-specific tooling becomes essential.

-{% if site.format == "web" %}
-* TOC
-{:toc}
-{% endif %}

 ## SwaggerHub Intro and Dashboard

-[Smartbear](https://smartbear.com/) &mdash; the same company that maintains and develops the open source Swagger tooling ([Swagger Editor](https://swagger.io/swagger-editor/), [Swagger UI](https://swagger.io/swagger-ui/), [Swagger Codegen](https://swagger.io/swagger-codegen/), and others), and that formed the [OpenAPI Initiative](https://www.openapis.org/) which leads the evolution of the [Swagger (OpenAPI) specification](https://github.com/OAI/OpenAPI-Specification/) &mdash; developed SwaggerHub as a way to help teams collaborate around the Swagger spec.
+[Smartbear](https://smartbear.com/) &mdash; the same company that maintains and develops the open source Swagger tooling ([Swagger Editor](https://swagger.io/swagger-editor/), [Swagger UI](https://swagger.io/swagger-ui/), [Swagger Codegen](https://swagger.io/swagger-codegen/), and others), and that formed the [OpenAPI Initiative](https://www.openapis.org/) which leads the evolution of the [Swagger (OpenAPI) specification](https://github.com/OAI/OpenAPI-Specification/) &mdash; developed SwaggerHub as a way to help teams collaborate around the OpenAPI spec.

 Many of the client and server SDKs can be auto-generated from SwaggerHub, and there are a host of additional features you can leverage as you design, test, and publish your API.